XOTcl

 XOTcl is an object-oriented extension for the Tool Command Language created by Gustaf Neumann and Uwe Zdun.
-It is a derivative of MIT OTcl.
-XOTcl is based on a dynamic object system with metaclasses which as influenced by CLOS.
-Class and method definitions are completely dynamic.
-XOTcl provides language support for design patterns via filters and decorator mixins.
+It is a derivative of MIT OTcl and is based on a dynamic object system with metaclasses influenced by CLOS.
+Class and method definitions in XOTcl are completely dynamic.
+The language also provides support for design patterns through filters and decorator mixins.